Stabledog/dddbash/README.md

 do happen to get them working.

-This project is intended to rectify that: to provide a relatively clean way to integrate bashdb+ddd so that those wishing to debug bash scripts don't have to re-learn everything I have learned in my multi-year quest to make them behave.
+This project is intended to rectify that: to provide a relatively clean way to integrate bashdb+ddd so that those wishing to debug bash scripts in a GUI don't have to re-learn everything I have learned in my quest to make them behave.

 ======